In a Nutshell

 Cons

-You may be able to get more money if you sell your car to a private buyer.
+While trading in your car can be convenient, you may get more money — hundreds or possibly even thousands more — by selling your car privately.
 Dealers won’t likely pay the sticker price for your car because they need to be able to sell it at a profit.
-Instead, they may offer you the wholesale value, the cost a dealer would pay to buy it from a car manufacturer — or even a little less.
+Instead, they may offer you the wholesale value, the cost a dealer would pay to buy it from a car manufacturer — or from a dealer auction.

 Next steps